-Joe Taslim as Jaka, with orders from Pierre Gruno as Wahyu, tried to freeze an association of narcotics and gambling in a rundown block apartment.
+Joe Taslim as Jaka and Pierre Gruno as Wahyu tried to freeze a narcotics association in a rundown block apartment.
 Jaka himself brought his men consisting of Iko Uwais as Rama and others.
 At that place, Ray Sahetapy as Tama is the ringleader of the association.
-Tama was not only alone, but many martial arts experts also helped him especially Yayan Ruhian as Mad Dog.
+Tama wasn’t alone.
+But, many martial arts experts also helped him especially Yayan Ruhian as Mad Dog.
 In this film directed by Gareth Evans, the movie is about blood, violence, and blood-and-violence.
 Everything is violence, no bullsh*t.
 It’s just violence, blood, head to head, death blows, and thrillers.

 The weird story of this movie was Gareth Evans as the Welsh director.
 Because, how come this man came to Indonesia and thought he wanted to make a film about Pencak Silat?
 While all the cast is Indonesian, the movie depicts martial arts as basically local depictions.
 Gareth Evans studied the mistakes of previous films especially “Merantau”.
 He refined the idea of the action genre that was so brutal and became this film.
 This film is also a visualization of video games such as “Hitman” or “Max Payne”.
 There is one mission they must do, fight to the top.
 The SWAT team tried to enter and break every door.
 On the other hand, the boss on the last floor was spying on them.

 The cast is mostly male and only a few are female, especially Rama’s backlash to his wife.
-Yet, my last word, “The Raid: Redemption” directed by Gareth Evans is a hand to hand combat provides an essence of action films, especially in Indonesian filmmaking.
-In the midst of the widespread oversaturated filmmaking in Indonesia, especially there are so much cliche mediocre horror movies, this piece comes from the middle.
+Yet, my last word, “The Raid: Redemption” is a hand to hand combat.
+It provides an essence of action films, especially in Indonesian filmmaking.
+In the widespread oversaturated filmmaking in Indonesia, this piece comes from the middle.
 Yet, this is not about stories, not about characters, not about where they are.
 But, it’s just action and action.
 It’s about violence and violence.
 Do I have to say it again?

 4 out of 5 stars.